A project cargo being loaded onto a vessel’s deck(Source: torontodrydock.com)

 - How will the transfer from quay to vessel be done?
 Will the cargo be lifted, will it be skidded or transferred using a SPMT trailer?

-- Will the vessel stay stable during the loadout?
+- Will the vessel stay stable during the loadout/load-in?
 How will we ensure it is at even keel during the process?

 - After Loadout from Quay to vessel